dinesharjani/TwitterTimelineSample-Android/README.md

 ## Other stuff

 Keep in mind this code is for sample purposes.
 Even so, I made use of Fragments and split the code into sub-packages just like I do in production to make it all tidy and it's well documented.
 As I've mentioned above and specially throughout the source doe, there are things missing or which can be improved.
-If I haven't done so and you'd like to help, please feel free to do so and send a Pull Request.
+If I haven't done so yet and you'd like to help, please feel free to do so and send a Pull Request.

 ## Acknowledgements